Why is the world so cruel?

 He is a child after all, what am I doing?

-I sigh a sigh of resigned air.
+I sigh my sigh of resigned air.

 I am the adult here.
 I have to take the initiative myself, even if I make a bad judgment.
+Before it felt powerful but now it feels burdensome.

 If push comes to shove, I need to be prepared to—"